madhura824/test/README.md

 # test
-This is a repository created to learn git
+This is a repository created to learn git and github (version control)